-Accidents happen — and sometimes when a cat gets into an accident, injuries follow.
-As a pet parent, you’ll want to know how to treat a cat tail injury.
+Accidents happen — and sometimes, when a cat gets into an accident, injuries follow.
+As a pet parent, you’ll want to know how to treat a cat-tail injury.

 But before we get into the most common injuries, let’s first get a little more familiar with the tail.
 The tail is made up of many small vertebrae, ligaments, tendons, and nerve bundles.
 The first vertebra of the tail connects to the sacrum, a special backbone.
 The spinal cord ends inches above the sacrum, but nerve endings extend down and through the tail.
-These nerve endings are responsible for feeling and control in the hind legs, as well as bladder, large intestine, and anal muscles.
+These nerve endings are responsible for feeling and control in the hind legs, as well as the bladder, large intestine, and anal muscles.

 Now that you’re more familiar with a cat’s tail, here are 7 common cat tail injuries — including their causes and treatments: